2 min read

-✶The Quiet War
+The Quiet War

 Peace built on shrinking is just silence wearing perfume.

-✶The Quiet War
+The Quiet War

 But we all know that peace built on shrinking is just silence wearing perfume.

-At first, I thought survival meant compliance— harmony.
-So I learned how to make myself smaller than the sound of his voice.
+At first, I thought survival meant compliance — harmony.
+So I learned how to make myself smaller than the sound of their voices.
 I turned apologies into lullabies and mastered how to keep still long enough for the storm to pass.
-But storms like these— they don’t just pass over you.
-They're being fed with your stillness— so they memorize that stillness and start to expect it.

 But the thing is, your body always knows before your mind does.
-And my body— it began to refuse things on my behalf:
+And my body — it began to refuse things on my behalf.

-Yet, I kept trying anyway.
-I tried to rearrange myself into something quieter, something easier, something that wouldn’t set him off.
-But I could never truly shrink low enough— because the truth is this: If your spirit says no, your body will snitch on you every single time.
+But I could never truly shrink low enough — because the truth is this: If your spirit says no, your body will snitch on you every single time.
 You see, your body will never betray your soul.

 Was it trembling?